matthewkmayer/refeed-rampage/README.md

 Modern web application with as little JavaScript as possible.
 The plan is to use Rust for the front and back end.
 This is meant to be a *usable* product so I can get a better understanding of WASM in production.
 Also: be inexpensive to run.

 The site is deployed at https://rampage.screaming3d.com/ .
-I knew keeping an awesome domain name around for so long would pay odd.
+(I knew keeping an awesome domain name around for so long would pay off.)

 Local dev link: http://127.0.0.1:8080/ .